Gorizia: Habsburg rule

 In 1500, the dynasty of the Counts of Gorizia died out and their County passed to Austrian Habsburg rule, after a short occupation by the Republic of Venice in the years 1508 and 1509.
 Under Habsburg dominion, the town spread out at the foot of the castle.
 Many settlers from northern Italy moved there and started their commerce.
-Gorizia developed into a multi-ethnic town, in which Friulian, Venetian, German, and Slovene were spoken.
+Gorizia developed into a multi-ethnic town, in which Friulian, German and Slovene were spoken.

 In mid-16th century, Gorizia emerged as a center of Protestant Reformation, which was spreading from the neighboring northeastern regions of Carniola and Carinthia.
 The prominent Slovene Protestant preacher Primož Trubar also visited and preached in the town.
 By the end of the century, however, the Catholic Counter-Reformation had gained force in Gorizia, led by the local dean Johann Tautscher, who later became bishop of Ljubljana.
 Tautscher was also instrumental in bringing the Jesuit order to the town, which played a role in the education and cultural life in Gorizia thereafter.

 Gorizia was at first part of the County of Gorizia and since 1754, the capital of the Princely County of Gorizia and Gradisca.
 In ecclesiastical matters, after the suppression of the Patriarchate of Aquileia in 1751, the Archdiocese of Gorizia was established as its legal successor on the territory of the Habsburg monarchy.
 Gorizia thus emerged as a Roman Catholic religious center.
 The archdiocese of Gorizia covers a large territory, extending to the Drava River to the north and the Kolpa to the east, with the dioceses of Trieste, Trento, Como and Pedena subject to the authority of the archbishops of Gorizia.
 A new town quarter developed around the Cathedral where many treasures from the Basilica of Aquileia were transferred.
 Many new villas were built conveying to the town the typical late Baroque appearance, which characterized it up to World War I. A synagogue was built within the town walls, too, which was another example of Gorizia's relatively tolerant multi-ethnic nature.